 And who else was targeted without Board knowledge, without a Board vote, and without community knowledge?
 Let’s put this on the Agenda and find out.
 Then-president Marion stated that all Board members approve attorney invoices.
 This is irrelevant, after the fact, and not the issue.
 There was never a proper Board vote to spend this money at any open Board meeting.

 In our opinion, the motion to discontinue this illegal “policy” of permitting the president to have $1,000 per month in discretionary funds failed on December 2, 2020 because there are Directors on the Board who either don’t understand the rules and/or who don’t want to bust up the coalition which they have formed so as to solidify their power and ensure the implementation of their agendas.

 Sue and Eileen were the only Board members at the time who apparently understood that this is an unauthorized and improper grant to the president.

-Keep in mind, Marion stated that this was voted on by multiple Boards to a period not earlier than 2012, but a review of the Board Minutes from January 1, 2012 produced no such vote.
+Keep in mind, then--president Marion stated that this was voted on by multiple Boards to a period not earlier than 2012, but a review of the Board Minutes from January 1, 2012 produced no such vote.
 It is unclear to us how a policy can continue that was purportedly never voted upon in the first instance.

 Therefore, to permit a policy to continue that is not based on any rule or regulation or order is, in our opinion, an abuse of discretion on the part of the Board and wholly improper.